Harish-2502/CCC-Team-72/fission/README.md

 curl "http://127.0.0.1:9090/health"  | jq '.'
 ```

+When ConfigMaps are changed, the specs have to be re-applied.

 Fission can read secrets as well, which are better suited to hold sensitive information (such as passwords).

 ### Creation of a RestFUL API with YAML specifications